Express Entry CRS Score for India in 2026: Cutoffs, Category Draws, and What to Do

 IRCC now runs most of its draws as category-based selections targeting specific occupational groups.
 The cutoffs differ significantly:

-Healthcare occupations: These draws have cleared as low as 443 in 2026, making this the most accessible category-based route.
-Registered nurses, pharmacists, physiotherapists, and medical laboratory technologists qualify.
+Healthcare occupations: These draws have been in the 440-470 range in 2026, making this one of the more accessible category-based routes.
+Registered nurses (NOC 31301), pharmacists, physiotherapists, and medical laboratory technologists qualify.
 The challenge for Indian healthcare professionals is degree equivalency — you still need your credentials evaluated and, in most cases, a licensing pathway in your target province.

 Trades occupations: A 2026 trades draw issued 3,000 ITAs at a CRS of 477.
-This covers construction managers, electricians, plumbers, and other skilled trade NOC codes.
+This covers electricians, plumbers, and other eligible construction, industrial, and maintenance trades.

-French-language proficiency: These draws have consistently cleared below 420.
-Even a basic CLB 7 in French alongside a strong English score can qualify.
-For an Indian applicant currently at 460 who cannot wait for STEM draws, French language study is the fastest path to a competitive score.
+French-language proficiency: These draws have generally been in the 380-420 range.
+Even CLB 7 in French alongside a strong English score can qualify.
+For an Indian applicant currently at 460 who cannot wait for STEM draws, French language study is a strategic path to a competitive category score.

 What to Do if Your CRS Is 440